HOW WE GROW CRAWFISH

 Harvest begins as early as November in a warm year and as late as February with colder weather.
 Unlike other farm-raised products crawfish are trapped with bait; therefore, harvest is dictated by the catch.
 Bait consists of pieces of fish in colder months and manufactured pellets with warmer temperatures.
 Crawfish are harvested in a specially designed crawfish boat.
 This process is very labor intensive and continues rain or shine.

 Harvest continues through late June until water temperatures force the crawfish into burrows.
 We generally shut down harvest around the 4th of July.
-By then, everybody is usually really tired and ready for a break.
-Besides that, crawfish shells get so hard you would need a ball peen hammer to crack them open.
-We take a break, go on vacation and then start all over again.
+By then, everybody is ready for a break, including the crawfish.
+Their ponds have become like a boiling pot so they bury themselves down to escape the heat.
+This signifies the true end of the season.